BarelyAPrincess/ChioriWebServer/docs/configuration/sites.md

     subdomain4_example_com: {}
 ```

 In the above example, only the domains with subdomains or empty sections `{}` are assigned to the site, i.e., `mydomain.local` will not be assigned to this site but `example.com` will.
-Doing this you have the ability to assign subdomains to any number of sites, which means each domain/subdomain can also have it's own unique configuration and security. `elsa.mydomain.local` can be assigned to site `elsa`, `anna.mydomain.local` can be assigned to site anna, and `mydomain.local` can be assigned to site `iduna`.
+Doing this you have the ability to assign any number of domains to any site, which means each domain can also have it's own unique configuration and security. `elsa.mydomain.local` can be assigned to site `elsa`, `anna.mydomain.local` can be assigned to site anna, and `mydomain.local` can be assigned to site `iduna`.
 It's that easy!

 **Developer Note: ** When using a full domain as a key, it's parative that all periods are replaced by underscores, by default YAML interprets periods as key separators.
 If your domain/subdomain must contain an underscore, escape it with a backslash like so `burgers_bob\_belcher_example_com`.